xidaniel/Java-Basic/README.md

   - Instantiation: firstStudent = new Student()
   - Initialization: call to a constructor

-## Object memory layout
-   - Stack: store references
-   - Heap: store objects

 ## Parameter Passing
   - Java is always pass by value(copy value)
      - primitive type: copy of the value itself
      - objects: copy of the object reference

 ## Memory in Java
+   - Stack: store references
+   - Heap: store objects

              |_____________________Memory______________________|
              |                                                 |